4z0t/FAF-UI-Mods/ReUI.md

 ### ReUI.Options
 Module with functions to create and manage options for your mod.
 It provides with `OptionVar` class to create reactive options for your needs; builder to create options menus with various types of options: filters, scrollers, selectors and etc. Use cases can be found in almost every mod in `Options.lua`.

 ### ReUI.UI
 #### ReUI.UI.Controls
 #### ReUI.UI.Views
 #### ReUI.UI.Animation
 #### ReUI.UI.Color
 ### ReUI.LINQ
+An icing on cake.
+A [.Net LINQ inspired library](https://github.com/4z0t/LuaLINQ) adapted for FAF needs and environment.
+This is superior version of LINQ (LuaQ) from deprecated UI mod tools.
+Way faster and more flexible.
+Basically it is a collection of functions to manipulate collections in effictient, easy to read and extend way.